mangolang/compiler/README.rst

 How to use
 -------------------------------

 The compiler is written in Rust.
-You can run it using:

-    cargo run
+You can test and compile the library with Docker:

+    docker build .

+Or run the cargo commands from the Dockerfile yourself.

 This compiles to native code, with WebAssembly to be added later (#34).